19h/caution.js/README.md

 ### `caution.get(url, hashes, callback)`

-This is a very simplistic text-only (in fact ASCII-only) method to fetch resources.
+This is a very simplistic text-only method to fetch resources.
 If one of the hashes matches, then the content is returned (without error) - otherwise, a truthy value is returned as the error.

 ## Full/module API